pushbots/blog-currencystack/site/content/post/should-uber-and-careem-merge-in-egypt.md

 There is no plug-and-play answer to why this merger should happen, given the disparity in market structures across the region, but with most countries coming short on pricing, supply, or both, the region is ripe for consolidation.

-_This article was originaly published on LinkedIn._
+_This article was originally published on Pixels & Caps._